isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-baby-safe-paint-for-crib.markdown

 It is
 [easy to apply](https://projectnursery.com/2014/10/how-to-paint-a-crib/)
 and durable, which can be applied even in old furniture to give them a new look.
 Apply a thin layer of the Tried and True stain on your surface to achieve a quick-drying effect.
-A gallon applies up to 1000 square ft. and best applicable with a lint-free cloth.
-Tried and True has a shallow waxy smell and safe even on your skin after contact.
+A gallon applies up to 1000 square ft. and best applicable with a lint-free cloth.Â Tried and True has a shallow waxy smell and safe even on your skin after contact.
 When released into the atmosphere, VOCs tend to react with Oxygen to create the ozone, forming sunlight and nitrogen oxides (NO2) and
 [SMOG](https://en.wikipedia.org/wiki/Smog)
 - a hazardous pollution component.